sled-rs/sled-rs.github.io/errors.md

 want our handled errors to propagate any information at all to the caller, because it only allows them to begin to be concerned about an issue that they are not responsible for handling in any way.
-This is as unhealthy in programs as it is in human relationships, as it encourages core concerns to be handled by an entity that has less information about that core concern, resulting in harmful coupling and more bugs over time.
+This is as unhealthy in programs as it can sometimes be in human interpersonal communication, as it encourages core concerns to be handled by an entity that has less information about that core concern, resulting in harmful coupling and more bugs over time.

 Any callers of the `caller()` function will start to get compiler warnings if they don't use the `Result` that is returned: